-To me the #1 thing is having that brand new engine, GRACE, that Reality Pump spent a few years developing.
+AN: To me the #1 thing is having that brand new engine, GRACE, that Reality Pump spent a few years developing.
 The environments are absolutely gorgeous and so many of the problems that plagued Two Worlds I on Xbox 360 especially are alleviated by this new tech.
 Also, having the team get the experience from Two Worlds I, which was their first console title developed ever I’m sure helped them learn some lessons about developing for consoles vs. the PC, which was their heritage.

 Other than that, there was tons of feedback given by fans about what worked and didn’t work in Two Worlds I, and I think the team used that feedback to really flesh out a lot of the ideas they had but couldn’t execute in the original game.
 There’s so many things – armament sets you can bind to hotkeys, gems that can enhance your weapons and armor, the ability to change armor colours with dye, etc. There’s literally too much for me to write!